kestra-io/docs/content/blogs/2024-10-22-orchestrate-dags-with-kestra.md

 ### How Can We Help?

 We want to hear from you!
 If there are specific features or tools you’d like to see to support your migration from Airflow, let us know.
-We’re constantly working on ways to make this transition easier for you, and your feedback is invaluable.
-Visit our demo page to get in touch or learn more.
+We’re constantly working on ways to make this transition easier for you.

 ## Conclusion: Migrate Without the Big Bang